Phyks/cozyweboob/README.md

   parameters.
   Downloaded files will be stored in a temporary directory, and their file URI will be passed back in the output JSON.
-* `GET /clean` to clean temporary downloaded files.
+* `POST /clean` to clean temporary downloaded files.
 * `exit` to quit the script and end the conversation.

 JSON responses are the same one as from the HTTP server script.
 It is